Have you ever thought about the lifespan of a snake?

 It is not dependent on the species or age of the animal.

-Some snakes are found dead rolled over on their backs, but not all of them.
+Some snakes are found dead rolled over on their backs, but not all.

 There is no known reason why some snakes do, and others don’t do this, but there are a few theories.

-Female snakes who are getting ready to lay eggs often flip onto their back to relieve pressure.
+Female snakes getting ready to lay eggs often flip onto their back to relieve pressure.

 Some believe dying snakes might be doing the same thing to relieve the pressure or pain as they are dying.